Weaning occurs when your baby or child is no longer breastfeeding. Natural weaning can take place over many months or

 The following information is about how to dry up breast milk in these sorts of situations, where suppressing lactation suddenly becomes a necessity.

 Here are 9 helpful tips and facts about how to dry up breast milk naturally.

 Medications used in the past to prevent a mother’s milk from coming in are rarely used these days.

 This is due to their possible side effects, such as extreme nausea (or much worse).

-These medications are also not effective at drying up milk if given after the first few days.
+These medications are also not effective at drying up milk if given after the first few days of milk coming in.

 It’s usually unnecessary to take anything to dry up your milk other than following the tips below.

 When researching how to dry up breast milk, you might come across breast binding.
 This is when a wrap is wound tightly around the chest and breasts, to stop milk production.

 Wearing a supportive and well-fitted (not tight) bra is a better idea.